---

 open/close pane, close modals, submit form, etc that apply to all products.

-for MacOs and the component will take care
+Developers have to pass the `hotkey` for MacOs and the component will take care

-of identifying the user's platform using platform.js
+of identifying the user's platform using `platform.js` and render appropriate

 platform-specific keys.
-For example, option
+For example, `option` will be converted to `alt` for

 Windows users.

-hook to the package @bigbinary/neeto-commons-frontend
+hook to the package `@bigbinary/neeto-commons-frontend`.
+All our reusable hooks,

 common utility functions, configs, etc reside in this package.
 Developers will